mairesse24/JWKS-Server/README.md

 -  Expired keys are intentionally supported for testing.
 -  Active keys are returned in the JWKS endpoint.-
 - All keys are stored in memory (Project 1) or in SQLite DB (Project 2).
+- Private RSA keys are encrypted using AES-256 before being stored in SQLite
+- Keys are safely decrypted only during runtime signing operations
+- Invalid or corrupted keys are skipped to maintain service stability
+- Environment variable NOT_MY_KEY is required for encryption/decryption